-We’re so excited to launch the 2021 Pinterest Keyword Planning Guide — our new free gift to you!
+We’re so excited about our Pinterest Keyword Planning Guide — our free gift to you!

 If you’ve been around these parts for a while now, you know that every year we give our Simple Pin audience a special gift: our Simple Pin Pinterest Planner.